Stan Randall is in his 15th year as the Trinity Tigers diving coach.

-Apart from his dedication to the sport of diving, Coach Randall’s hobbies include horseback riding, photography, and backpacking.
+Apart from his dedication to the sport of diving, Coach Randall’s hobbies include horseback riding, photography, scuba diving, and backpacking.
 Much to his joy, he can do all of these here in San Antonio and its surrounding countryside.

 Coach Randall will provide future Trinity University divers with the opportunity to learn from one of our country's finest teachers.
 Any diver seeking a superior undergraduate academic program and an exciting athletic experience should consider attending Trinity University.
 In addition to receiving a superb undergraduate education, every Trinity diver will have the opportunity to reach their full potential in the sport by virtue of Coach Stan Randall's professional expertise and guidance.